ITILtraining.com is part of ILX Group, a leading international provider of professional learning and consulting solutions.

-ITIL's full form is IT Infrastructure Library.
-It's a globally recognized and accepted approach to IT.
-It support the needs of a business environment by lowering IT costs while delivering better services.
-ITIL improves the way different teams interact and manage the IT infrastructure within a business.
-It incorporates a wide range of departments, from designing to developing.
+AXELOS' IT Infrastructure Library (ITIL) is a widely recognised and accepted global approach to IT service management.
+ITIL has been drawn up to support the needs of a business environment.
+It enables you to lower your IT costs while delivering better services, by improving the way different teams interact and manage the IT infrastructure within your business.
+It incorporates a wide range of departments, from design to development.

-ITIL remains the gold standard after 30 years because it delivers real business benefits by adapting to your business needs.
-It does this by managing risk, improving customer experience and enabling business change.
-It's ideal in a customer service based management system.
+ITIL remains the gold standard after 30 years, as it delivers real business benefits by adapting to your organisation's needs.
+It is particularly useful in a customer-service-based management system as it allows you to manage risk, improve customer experience and enable business change.

-ITIL was developed at the end of the 1980's -- when the level of IT service provided to the British Government was deemed insufficient.
-They needed an efficient IT framework that used resources within the Government's private sector.
-The Office of Government Commerce (OGC), then The Central Computer and Telecommunications Agency (CCTA), developed it.
-The earliest version of ITIL, GITIM (Government Information Technology Infrastructure Management) was very different to the current ITIL framework.
-The concept, however, was similar - both focus on service and delivery.
+ITIL was developed at the end of the 1980s, when the level of IT service provided to the British Government was deemed insufficient.
+The Office of Government Commerce (OGC), which was then called The Central Computer and Telecommunications Agency (CCTA), had the task of developing an efficient IT framework with the use of IT resources within the British Government's private sector.
+The earliest version of ITIL, GITIM (Government Information Technology Infrastructure Management) was very different to the existing ITIL, but the concept was quite similar, with both focusing around service and delivery.

-In 1990 government agencies and large companies in Europe soon adopted the framework.
-ITIL was used in government and non-government organisations and was spreading rapidly.
-IT evolved and likewise ITIL did.
-It grew in popularity in the UK, USA, and across the world.
+In 1990, government agencies and large companies in Europe quickly adopted the framework.
+ITIL was used in government and non-government organisations and was spreading very quickly.
+IT evolved and, likewise, so did ITIL; growing in popularity throughout the UK, USA and the rest of the world.

-12 years after the release of ITIL Version 1, Version 2 was released in 2001.
-The Service Delivery books and Service Support were redeveloped into more usable concise volumes.
+Version 2 of ITIL was released in 2001.
+The Service Delivery books and Service Support were rethought and redeveloped into more usable concise volumes.
 It became, by far, the most widely used IT service management system with the best practice approach.

 Version 3 of ITIL was published in 2007.
 It adopted more of a lifecycle approach to service management and had greater emphasis on the IT business integration.

 ITIL was updated in 2011.
-No entirely new concepts were added.
-Instead, the aim of the update was to "resolve errors and inconsistencies in the text and diagrams across the whole suite".
-As it's the most up-to-date, ITIL 2011 is the version we teach.
+There were no entirely new concepts, and so the version number was not changed, but the aim of the update was to "resolve errors and inconsistencies in the text and diagrams across the whole suite".